kinoa911/Smart-banking-landing-react/README.md

 # Getting Started with Create React App

-# Hosted in reactlandingpage1.netlify.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run: reactlandingpage1.netlify.app/

 ### `npm start`